ABr-hub/TravelingSalesman_Evo/README.md

 ## The solution

 Given the NP-hard nature of the TSP problem, no linear-time mathematical solution has been discovered.
 Instead, TSP is often addressed using estimation methods, incorporating process and optimization shortcuts.
 Represented by $O(n^2 2^n)$, the TSP problem's maximum time complexity for finding a solution is calculated.
 For instance, solving for 22 destinations involves up to 2 billion calculations, taking 23 days if each calculation lasts 1 millisecond.
 As the number of destinations increases, the computational burden grows exponentially, rendering traditional programming solutions impractical.
-In contrast, *methods like EA/GA offer viable alternatives for tackling such intricate problems*~.
+In contrast, .
-<ins>text</ins>
+<u>*methods like EA/GA offer viable alternatives for tackling such intricate problems*</u>

 A simple way to evaluate whether a solution is correct is to notice that all the connected points don’t cross over each other and, essentially, form a loop.